nixypanda/ropify/README.md

 ## Current Commands 🔍

+- `ropify move-symbol-by-name`: Move class or function to another module (provide the name of the symbol to move)
-- `ropify move-symbol`: Move class or function to another module.
+- `ropify move-symbol-by-offset`: Move class or function to another module (provide the offset of the symbol to move)
 - `ropify move-module`: Move module to another package.
-- `ropify show-imports`: Display all potential imports for a specified name, outputting to stdout.
+- `ropify rename-module`: Rename a module
+- `ropify fixup-imports`: move-symbol\* moves a symbol with import of the form `import a.b.c`, this command changes it to `from a.b.c import <symbol name>`.
+I find it cleaner.

 [^1]: The CLI's user experience is also influenced by the rope APIs, which are primarily designed with editor integrations in mind.
 [^2]: TODO: Add vimscript bindings.